AlejandroT23/AlejandroToledo_SeniorThesis/checkins.md

 ### My successes this week were:

-Presenting my pitch to the class and receiving some great feedback on what to look into when creating this project
+Presenting my pitch to the class and receiving some great feedback on what to look into when creating this project.
+I also talked with my boss and she gave me a copy of the spreadsheet that we use for work as data for my project.

 ### The challenges I faced this week were: